Stress relievers: Tips to tame stress

 Stress getting to you?
 Try some of these tips for stress relief.By Mayo Clinic Staff

 Is stress making you frustrated and irritable?
 Stress relievers can help restore calm and serenity to your chaotic life.
 You don't have to invest a lot of time or thought into stress relievers.
 If your stress is getting out of control and you need quick relief, try one of these tips.

-Physical activity pumps up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
-Exercise also refocuses your mind on your body's movements, improving your mood and helping the day's irritations fade away.
+Physical activity can pump up your feel-good endorphins and other natural neural chemicals that enhance your sense of well-being.
+Exercise can also refocus your mind on your body's movements, which can improve your mood and help the day's irritations fade away.
 Consider walking, jogging, gardening, housecleaning, biking, swimming, weightlifting or anything else that gets you active.

 A good sense of humor can't cure all ailments, but it can help you feel better, even if you have to force a fake laugh through your grumpiness.
 When you laugh, it not only lightens your mental load but also causes positive physical changes in your body.
 Laughter fires up and then cools down your stress response.
 So read some jokes, tell some jokes, watch a comedy or hang out with your funny friends.

 When you're stressed and irritable, your instinct may be to wrap yourself in a cocoon.
 Instead, reach out to family and friends and make social connections.